nelmio/alice/doc/customizing-data-generation.md

 ```

 Then you can add it to the Faker Generator used by Alice by either overridding
-the `NativeLoader::createFakerGenerator()` method or the
+the `NativeLoader::createFakerGenerator()` method or register it as a service
-`nelmio_alice.faker.generator` service if you are using a Dependency Injection
-Container.
+with the tag `nelmio_alice.faker.provider`.

 Previous chapter: [Keep Your Fixtures Dry](fixtures-refactoring.md)<br />